 Feeling weak or uncomfortable at the bottom of the squat?
 Adding in paused squats to your program might be the solution.

 Always missing deadlifts right below the knees?
-Isometrics at that specific angle will improve your strength at that sticking point.
+Work on isometrics at that specific angle to improve your strength at that sticking point.

 Isometrics for Health and Performance